pr0pz/eazy-notes/README.md

 ### __Description__

-**Easy Notes Lite** is a simple pastebin-style plugin for WordPress that allows you to share all kinds of information in the form of notes with the world.
+**Eazy Notes** is a simple pastebin-style plugin for WordPress that allows you to share all kinds of information in the form of notes with the world.
 When a note is created, a random URL is automatically generated, ensuring it cannot be easily guessed.
 You can also customize the URL yourself if desired.

 ### __Features__